ngoctd314/go101/go-code/pprof/README.md

 ## alloc_space vs inuse_space

 go tool pprof has the option to show you either allocation counts of in use memory.

+## CPU time

+The CPU time represents the Central Processing Unit's time to execute the set of instructions defined in your program.
+The more your program is complex and makes intensive calculations, the more CPU time you need.

+We can split CPU time into two subcategories:

+- CPU user time
+- CPU system time

+## Kernel

+In this section, we used the term "kernel".
+Kernel refers to the central component of an os.
+The kernel manages the system resources.
+It also manages the different hardware components.
+When we are doing a system call, we use the kernel facilities.
+For instance, opening a file in Go will trigger a system call that the kernel will handle.